 Once the digital message is "kissed off", the control will give up the phone line to the AAV module, without breaking connection with the central station.
-At this time, all sirens and all continuous keypad sounds will be shut off.
+At this time, all sirens and all continuous keypad sounds in all partitions will be shut off.